Liturgy, Loss, and Grief

 Yet, for some reason, I continued.
 I attended more lectures and classes concerning Church history.
 I kept going to the, although well-intentioned, poorly actualized Christian Initiation classes.
 Several months later I was received into the Church, fully this time, and oddly optimistic.
 I was still dissatisfied with what I saw as Catholicism’s similarities to the Protestants that surrounded us.
 The Mass was still valid, but something was missing.
 Was this the Mass that so many people considered being audacious enough to protest all those centuries ago?
 If the Mass still held the transubstantial properties that make it valid, what else could matter?
 A sense of liturgical taste, that’s what.

 I found taste in Rome.
 On a study abroad trip, a professor took us to a Latin Mass, a remnant of the pre-Vatican II reforms.
 It was, I feel no shame in saying, magnificent.
-I cried as the smoky incense rose in the domed pilgrim church in downtown Rome, just blocks away from the Vatican and Piazza Navona.
+I cried as the smoky incense rose in the domed pilgrim church of downtown Rome, just blocks away from the Vatican, Piazza Navona, and the Roman Forum.
 Chiesa della Santissima Trinità dei Pellegrini would forever become my spiritual parish church.
-It was a surreal moment for me.
+It was a surreal moment.
 The faith I feigned for so long had become solidified and real.
-I felt the pangs of regret I am sure my uncle must have felt, finally understanding the time spent away from such beauty.
+I felt the pangs of regret I am sure my uncle must have known, finally understanding the weight of time spent away from such true beauty.
 I felt love and devotion that I had never known.
-The frustration and sorrow I carried since my uncle's passing began, although I did not know it to heal.
-The Latin prayers offered to God gave a glimpse of the eternal.
-The parishioners, offering their gratitude in prayer, sang in a homogenous union.
-As I wept on my knees, I, too, was grateful.
+The frustration and sorrow I carried since my uncle's passing began, although I did not know it, to heal.
+The Latin prayers presented to God gave a glimpse of the eternal.
+The parishioners sang in a homogenous union that lifted the soul in thanksgiving.
+Weeping on my knees, I, too, was grateful.